5 Well Maintenance Tips

 If you’re well is a victim of poor construction, you’re going to be in a bit of a jam.
 You want to determine whether you’re going to have problems because of the installation of the well.

 There are a few things to check.
 First, the well’s casing should be kept with a concrete cover or sanitary seal that stands around a foot above the ground.

 This concrete cover is going to keep surface water and unwanted pests out of your well.
 Next, you’re going to want to make sure the well has been installed at least 50 feet from the septic tank and a minimum of 100 feet from the drainage field of your septic system, even though this might be different based on your state regulations.
 Thirdly, the ground that surrounds your well should be sloping away from it so that water does not pool.

 It’s essential to keep the area that surrounds your well free from things like fertilizers, motor oil, general debris, and pesticides.
 These kinds of waste can contaminate the water in your Val if they’re stored or used close to the well.

 You should be looking at your well closely at least one time per year, even when you know that you have a well constructed properly.
 As time goes on, things such as cracks can happen which will compromise you’re well’s integrity and your drinking water’s quality.
 You should get in contact with someone who does well inspections if a professional has not come out to inspect the well in more than three years or if you think that you may have an issue.

 Close Off the Wells That You’re No Longer Using

 Improperly abandoned wells will pose a real threat.
-The ones that aren’t sealed off often act as conduits for surface water which can contaminate your ground water.
-If there’s a well that you are not using anymore, get in contact with about a contractor who is licensed to seal it off before abandoning it.
+The ones that aren’t sealed off often act as conduits for surface water which can contaminate your groundwater.
+If there’s a well that you are not using anymore, get in contact with a contractor who is licensed to sell it off before abandoning it.